Toutou-Ely/Data-Visualization-Projects/Market Sales - Power BI - Copy/README.md

 ##  Overview
 This is my first **Power BI Data Visualization Project** :
-The dashboard of two pages provides insights into revenue, product sales, and customer preferences.
+The dashboard which has two pages provides insights into revenue, product sales, and customer preferences.

 ##  Features
 -  **Sales Trends Analysis** (Revenue by day, hour, and month)